psteinroe/supabase-to-zod/README.md

 $ pnpm supabase-to-zod --input types.ts --output schemas.ts
 ```

-That's it, go to `types.ts` file, you should have a schema for all tables, views, enums and functions.
+That's it, go to `schema.ts` file, you should have a schema for all tables, views, enums and functions.